mishaevtikhiev/evtikhiev.github.io/_pages/areyde.md

 the word "raid", since they are spelled similarly in Russian.

 I also had a sigil for Areyde — a white oak on the deep green background.
 One friend of mine drew Areyde as she imagined him, and I guess now I have this image to remind me of those times.
-But the name stuck with me.
+And the name stuck.

 <img src="/images/areyde.jpg">